CCOSTAN/Home-AssistantConfig/README.md

 * Turn on TV Time Lights (dim and color) at Sunset (if home and TV is on)
 * Turn on Upstairs light if Nest detects people and it's nighttime.
 * Turn off lights when Nest detects we are away.
 (Upstairs and Downstairs)
-* Turn on some lights when we get home
+* Turn on some lights abd switches when we get home
 * Turn on some outdoor Lights at Sunset, Turn off 4 hours before sunrise.
 Turn off interior lights when we go to sleep.
 * Turn on lights during school days for a morning routine for the kids and wife.
 Has No School overide boolean in GUI.
 * Detects when lights are turned on and adjusts them to correct brightness based on time of day.